alo9507/JustKeepClicking/content/blog/wrap-your-errors-please/index.md

 </div>

-We compose a quality custom error from 3 parts:
+A quality custom error is composed from 3 parts:

-1. The error itself
+1. The verbiage of the raw error itself
-2. An enum of error sub-categories
+2. An enum with a developer-friendly name for each kind of error
-3. A tailored error description for each category
+3. An error description composed of a) our own and b) the underlying error message

-SDKs that only provide the error itself miss out on a huge opportunity to enhance developer experience by leveraging a developer-friendly wrapper to house generic errors before percolating them up to the application.
+SDKs that only provide the raw error message itself miss out on a huge opportunity to enhance developer experience by leveraging a developer-friendly wrapper to house generic errors before percolating them up to the application.

 <h3>Example: AuthError</h3>